scilus/scil-documentation/source/arriving/setup_computer.rst

     bind '"\e[5~": history-search-backward'
     bind '"\e[6~": history-search-forward'

-Getting set up on super computers
-"""""""""""""""""""""""""""""""""
+Python
+""""""

+Virtual environments
+""""""""""""""""""""

+Git
+"""

+Scilpy
+""""""

+Containers
+""""""""""

+Nextflow
+""""""""

+Super computers
+"""""""""""""""

 The first use of a computing platform can be tricky but you'll get used to it.
 Please see the (:ref:`ref_heavy_computing`) tab for more information and for our first-use tutorial.
 If your goal is to use the computing platform to run Tractoflow, you will find instructions on the :ref:`ref_tractoflow` page.
 Else see the :ref:`ref_other_pipelines` page.

-Working from home
-"""""""""""""""""
+SSH and VPN
+"""""""""""

-    If you work from home, you might need to connect to the UdeS network.
-Do the following:
+    If you work from home, you might need to connect to the UdeS network for the follow reasons.

-    1) To have access to scientific papers (ex, free access to many articles in Google scholar): See the VPN information below or go on the University's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).
+    * | To have access to scientific papers (ex, free access to many articles in Google scholar): See the VPN information below or go on the University's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).

-    2) To connect to your lab computer: Use ssh or TeamViewer (see below).
+    * | To connect to your lab computer: Use ssh (see below).

 VPN
     Follow `these instructions <https://www.usherbrooke.ca/services-informatiques/repertoire/reseaux/rpv/>`_ to connect through **VPN**.